Julieta-Estrada/javascript/1.1.2/README.md

 There are 12 people on an island.
 One person weighs less than the others, 11 people weigh exactly the same.
 There is a seesaw that can be used to weigh the people.

 1. Design an algorithm to find the person who weighs less.
-2. The seesaw can only be used max 4 times, what does your algorithm look like?
+2. The seesaw can only be used max 4 times; what does your algorithm look like?
-3. The seesaw can only be used max 3 times, what does your algorithm look like?
+3. The seesaw can only be used max 3 times; what does your algorithm look like?

 ## Extra features
 If you're able to implement the steps above with time to spare, check on your pair partner and ask if they need help.